 After a dog attack, you should seek medical and/or veterinary treatment as a priority.

 When safe to do so, you must report the attack to Council.
-You can contact our animal management team on 8671 0010 or the after-hours emergency number 0418 892 870
+You can contact our animal management team on 8671 0010 or after-hours call 8671 0010 and press option 2 for immediate assistance.

 Report the incident ASAP

 Like all serious incidents, time is a critical factor in dealing with dog attacks.
 This is especially important if the offending dog is wandering at large and still poses a risk to the public or other animals.